traccar/traccar-web/README.md

   * added new role to traccar - manager.
 Managers can add users and can manage access between devices of their users.
 So they have access to their devices and to devices of all managed users.
   * administrators have full access to everything.
 They can manage all devices, all users and access between devices and users
   * there is a new menu item called 'Share' to manage access to selected device
+* improved performance of positions loading when DB grows up
+* fixed issue when devices are not updated between different instances of web browser

 ## Building